Customer Acceptance Policy

 High-Risk Businesses

 The following is a list of business activities that we consider to be high-risk.
-The list is not exhaustive
+The list might be not exhaustive and is reviewed by eqwire regularly.

 • Financial Services & Fintech Firms